-Everything you need to know to start your own 5S Lean initiative
+A comprehensive guide for everything you need to know to start 5S in the workplace

 5S Lean was developed by Hiroyuki Hirano in post-war Japan, where it was famously utilized by Toyota.
 By integrating 5S principles into their already famous manufacturing framework dubbed the Toyota Production System or TPS, Toyota gained international prominence as a prolific producer of high-quality motor vehicles.